EvanHerman/timeline-express/readme.txt

 = Is there some demo I can checkout?
 I want to see how the plugin appears on the front end of a WordPress site before I install it. =

-You can check out the demo we've setup for users displaying two seperate timelines with filtering enabled.
+You can check out the demo we've set up for users displaying two separate timelines with filtering enabled.

 <a href="http://www.evan-herman.com/wordpress/plugins/timeline-express-demo/" title="View the demo">View the Timeline Express Demo</a>